welingtonlarsen/words-wallet/README.md

 # Words Wallet

-This mobile app is still in development.
-It is like a wallet of english words.
-In other words, with this app the user can save new learned words to review them in the future.
+This mobile app is college work and it is still in development.
+It is like a wallet of English words.
+Therefore, with this app, the user can save newly learned words to review them in the future.

 ![](https://img.shields.io/badge/Autor-Welington%20Larsen-brightgreen)
 ![](https://img.shields.io/badge/Language-Javascript-brightgreen)